Cepr0/projection-cache-demo/readme.md

 }
 ```

-All looks fine but we have a 'small' issue here - for each record in this list we have an extra query to the DB that calculate ratings:
+All looks fine but we have a 'small' issue here - for each record in this list we have an extra query to the DB that calculate book:

 ```sql
 select avg(r.rating) as rating, count(r) as readings from Reading r where r.book = ?1